 As for Brown, his campaign was “touting and loving” his spending numbers, says Myers, sending reporters a press release with the data at noon on Monday.
 “They knew [Whitman’s spending] number was going to be so big, they wanted to draw that contrast early in the day.
 ‘Look at us, look how frugal we are, look what an evil behemoth she is.’”

 Myers acknowledges that “we’re still very fixated on horse race stuff” but says he plans to “focus on policy as we get closer [to November],” on “how is either one of these people going to resolve the completely dysfunctional mess that is state government in California?”
 Another focus for Myers is “demystify[ing] the different groups organizing and dumping money into campaigns,” be they gubernatorial or ballot measure.
 Myers notes that California is sort of a “model for what the federal system is about to experience” since the Supreme Court’s Citizens United ruling, in that in California “there are no limits on what outside groups can spend” in state elections.
-He aims to “pull back the curtain” on these groups, on “who these people are.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+He aims to “pull back the curtain” on these groups, on “who these people are.”Liz Cox Barrett is a writer at CJR.